ctkjose/moi3d/doc_scripting.md

 # Referencing resources #

 There're a couple of private URL (moi protocol) that we can use to reference resources in javascript/html.
-To specify an absolute path relative to the user application data with use the `moi://appdata/` url, for example 'moi://appdata/commands/file.css'; You can also access **MoI** internal resources, for example `moi://ui/icons/OffsetIcon.png`.
+To specify an absolute path relative to the user application data we use the `moi://appdata/` url, for example 'moi://appdata/commands/file.css'; You can also access **MoI** internal resources, for example, `moi://ui/icons/OffsetIcon.png`.

 When resolving a resource that doesn't use the `moi://` absolute url, **MoI** will search various paths for the resource.
 The first is the user's `commands` folder, then it will look in the app's `ui` and `commands` folders.

 # Building a UI #

-**MoI** builds dialogs, menus and panels using almost standard HTML by means of QtWebKit.
-There are some quirks that will try to discuss as we explain how to build a UI.
+**MoI** builds dialogs, menus, and panels using almost standard HTML by means of QtWebKit.
+There are some quirks that we will try to discuss as we explain how to build a UI.

 To sort out....